-If the Commission withdraws the benefit of the VBER pursuant to Article 29(1) of Regulation 1/2003, it has to take into account that the withdrawal can only have ex nunc effects, i.e. the exempted status of the agreements concerned will remain unaffected for the period preceding the date at which the withdrawal becomes effective.
-In the case of a withdrawal pursuant to Article 29(2) of Regulation 1/2003, the NCAs concerned must also take into account its obligations under Article 11(4) of Regulation 1/2003, in particular to provide the Commission with any relevant envisaged decision.
+If the Commission withdraws the benefit of Regulation (EU) X pursuant to Article 29(1) of Regulation (EC) No 1/2003, the withdrawal only produces effects ex nunc, that is to say the exempted status of the agreements concerned remains unaffected for the period preceding the date on which the withdrawal becomes effective.
+In the case of a withdrawal pursuant to Article 29(2) of Regulation (EC) No 1/2003, the NCA concerned must also take into account its obligations under Article 11(4) of Regulation (EC) No 1/2003, in particular its obligation to provide the Commission with any relevant envisaged decision.

-Regulation declaring that the VBER does not apply (Article 6 VBER)
+Disapplication of Regulation (EU) X

-In accordance with Article 1a Empowerment Regulation, Article 6 VBER enables the Commission to exclude from the scope of the VBER, by means of regulation, parallel networks of similar vertical restraints where these cover more than 50% of a relevant market.
-Such a measure is not addressed to individual undertakings but concerns all undertakings whose agreements fulfil the conditions set out in a regulation referred to in Article 6 of the VBER.
-When assessing the need to adopt such a regulation, the Commission will consider whether an individual withdrawal would be a more appropriate remedy.
-The number of competing undertakings contributing to a cumulative effect on a market and the number of affected geographic markets within the Union are two aspects that are particularly relevant in this assessment.
+In accordance with Article 1a of Regulation No 19/65/EEC, Article 7 of Regulation (EU) X enables the Commission to exclude from the scope of Regulation (EU) X, by means of regulation, parallel networks of similar vertical restraints where such networks cover more than 50% of a relevant market.
+Such a regulation is not addressed to individual undertakings but concerns all undertakings whose agreements fulfil the conditions set out in a regulation made pursuant to Article 7 of Regulation (EU) X. When assessing the need to adopt such a regulation, the Commission will consider whether an individual withdrawal would be a more appropriate remedy.
+The number of competing undertakings contributing to a cumulative effect on a relevant market and the number of affected geographic markets within the Union are two aspects that are particularly relevant to that assessment.